hewison-chris/agora-cl-docs/website/docs/faq.md

 The most common way validators get slashed is by **running the same validator key in two separate validator client processes at the same time**.
 This will absolutely get you slashed.
 Some stakers try to create complicated failover scenarios without realizing the risk this entails, do not do this.
 If you already got slashed, you will leak funds for a while until you are forcefully exited from the validator registry.
 Thankfully, slashing penalties in phase 0 are quite small.
 If you are slashed, you should keep performing your validator duties until you are exited.
 You will be able to then withdraw your validator balance until after Agora is fully proof-of-stake (ETA 2022) and will miss out on all the rewards until then.

-Our team prepared a blog post on [slashing prevention tips](https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50) you can read to avoid slashings in the future.
+The Prysm team prepared a blog post on [slashing prevention tips](https://medium.com/prysmatic-labs/eth2-slashing-prevention-tips-f6faa5025f50) for the Ethereum blockchain network, but you can read to apply the same principals, to avoid slashings from your validator in the Agora network.

 ### Running Agora-cl